roleoroleo/onvif_simple_server/README.md

 - no libxml

-The XML parsing features are replaced by some trivial functions and a template based strategy.
+The XML parsing features are replaced by a wrapper that uses ezxml library and a template based strategy.

-The only library used is libtomcrypt (or mbedtls), to handle authentication.
+About security, you can choose between libtomcrypt or mbedtls, to handle authentication.

 The web service discovery daemon is a standalone program and must be started with command line options.